 Putting it All Together

-Now you've selected and bought all the parts, its time to put it all together.
+Now that you've selected and bought all the parts, it's time to put them together.
 I will continue the computer building in the next article.